Huurdersvereniging Zwartewaterwiede

 • Binding nomination

-• Advisory voice
+• Advisory vote

 The WBTR was also discussed at the General Members Meeting.